spenceryue/towerProject/README.md

 (1) Only a lighter block can stacked on top of another block.<br>
 (2) Only same-colored sides of two blocks can meet at an interface.<br>

-One solution produced by this program has been recorded in the file<br>
+One such tower produced by this program has been recorded in the file<br>
 "sample program output (2015/08/29).txt)".<br>

 There are four files in the source folder (src) of this project:<br>